phuccodetrau/agent-bds/README.md

 - Ensure proper configuration of GCS credentials and Elasticsearch settings before running the pipeline.
 - The Airflow DAG runs at 12 PM and 12 AM daily—adjust the schedule as needed.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request with your changes.

----

-## 📧 Contact

-For questions or suggestions, feel free to open an issue on this repository.